 “Our HEAL Prepare Toolkit helps your organization prepare for harm events so you can respond quickly and effectively.
-The Toolkit includes a unit on event response that contains assessments, cognitive interviewing best practices, sample tools and coaching”Brenda Krzyzanowski, Risk Consultant at Constellation
+The Toolkit includes a unit on event response that contains assessments, cognitive interviewing best practices, sample tools and coaching”Brenda Krzyzanowski, Senior Risk Consultant at Constellation

 Start your journey by taking the HEAL Assessment and then the Action Plan will guide you through the Toolkit’s four units: (1) culture, (2) event response, (3) patient communication, and (4) moving forward.

 Sign in or register at ConstellationMutual.com to access the HEAL Prepare Toolkit found in Risk Resources.

 Constellation’s HEAL program provides healing benefits for care teams and their organizations because we truly believe that what’s good for care teams is good for business.